-Learning color by doing block studies sounds simple, but it is one of the basic skills an artist needs and is often one that is the most neglected.
+Learning color by doing block studies sounds simple, but it is one of the basic skills an artist needs and is often the one that is the most neglected.
 Many beginners use either too much garish color, or go too far the other way and do not use enough color in their grays.
 The best color is somewhere in between and can produce a beautiful painting.
 I learned color indirectly from the two great mid-twentieth century color schools in the United States: the Henry Hensche and the Sergei Bongart schools.
 There is only one way to learn color and that is to do a lot of block studies.
 Painting colored blocks is a quick and efficient way to learn color.

 “Slovenliness in matching color is more difficult to overcome in later life than slovenliness in drawing.
 Neglect of the science of color in early days can only bring regret in later life, when each year adds to our conviction of the possibilities that mastery over color can achieve.”
 Rex Vicat Cole, The Artistic Anatomy of Trees, 1916

 How to do it

 - Start with two blocks against a contrasting background.

 - Use geometrically shaped objects, each of a different color.